 – Staging table SALES_POS_UPDATE – This includes only the relevant columns.

-Therefore, only the new sales position is transferred from the staging table to target schema, leaving the erroneous entries in the staging table with an appropriate error message.
+Therefore, only the new sales positions are transferred from the staging table to target schema, leaving the erroneous entries in the staging table with an appropriate error message.

 As an example for set-based approach to the above:

 UPDATE STG.SALES_POS_UPDATE su